-- I. CLEP (College Level Examination Program- sponsored by the College Board) Central Alabama Community College will award credit for satisfactory performance on CLEP tests.
+CLEP (College Level Examination Program- sponsored by the College Board) Central Alabama Community College will award credit for satisfactory performance on CLEP tests.
 CLEP is a national program of credit by examination that offers the student the opportunity to obtain recognition for college level achievement.
-Upon receipt of official results from a CLEP testing center, Central Alabama Community College will rant credit based on state guidelines and the American Council on Education (ACE) recommendations.
-ACE recommendations may be found at http:clep.collegeboard.org/develop/ace-credit. - II.
-Advanced Placement Test (AP) Central Alabama Community College awards credit for advanced placement courses taken in high school with scores of three (3) or higher earned on the national examinations of the College Board Advanced Placement Program.
-Upon receipt of official results, Central Alabama Community College will grant credit based on state guidelines. - III.
-Credit for Experience in the Armed Services Central Alabama Community College grants credit for appropriate educational experiences in the armed service in accordance with recommendations from the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services.
-Interested students may contact the Office of Enrollment Services. - IV.
-Statewide Articulation Students can receive college credit for technical high school courses listed on the statewide articulation memorandum of agreement between the Alabama Community College System and Alabama State Department of Education.
-Students must complete the articulation criteria as outlined by the state to receive college credit for any course. - V. Prior Learning Assessment (PLA) Credit for experimental learning through portfolio review may not be awarded for academic transfer courses and may be used only when items I-IV cannot be used.
+Upon receipt of official results from a CLEP testing center, Central Alabama Community College will grant credit based on state guidelines and the American Council on Education (ACE) recommendations.
+ACE recommendations may be found at ttp:clep.collegeboard.org/develop/ace-credit.

+II.
+Advanced Placement Test (AP)

+Central Alabama Community College awards credit for advanced placement courses taken in high school with scores of three (3) or higher earned on the national examinations of the College Board Advanced Placement Program.
+Upon receipt of official results, Central Alabama Community College will grant credit based on state guidelines.
+This does not guarantee that the AP score of 3 will transfer to another institution.

+III.
+Credit for Experience in the Armed Services

+Central Alabama Community College grants credit for appropriate educational experiences in the armed service in accordance with recommendations from the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services.
+Interested students may contact the Office of Enrollment Services.

+IV.
+Statewide Articulation

+Students can receive college credit for technical high school courses listed on the statewide articulation memorandum of agreement between the Alabama Community College System and Alabama State Department of Education.
+Students must complete the articulation criteria as outlined by the state to receive college credit for any course.

+V. Prior Learning Assessment (PLA)

+Credit for experimental learning through portfolio review may not be awarded for academic transfer courses and may be used only when items I-IV cannot be used.
 Central Alabama Community College awards credit for previous training and work experience in career and technical programs only by the student providing a portfolio with relevant materials to determine college equivalent learning.
-Any student interested in obtaining PLA credit should contact the appropriate college faculty member or Ms. Marian Martin Student Records Manager on the Childersburg Campus in order to obtain the appropriate paperwork and advisement of the PLA process.
+Any student interested in obtaining PLA credit should contact the appropriate college faculty member or Ms. Marian Martin, Student Records Manager on the Childersburg Campus, in order to obtain the appropriate paperwork and advisement of the PLA process.
 The student will be responsible for any costs associated with granting of PLA credits.
+PLA for nursing classes is not permitted per State Board of Nursing policies.

-Central Alabama Community College may use one or any combination of the above nontraditional methods in evaluating previous training and work experience.
+Central Alabama Community College may use one or any combination of the above non-traditional methods in evaluating previous training and work experience.
 Not more than 25 percent of the total credit required for any program may be awarded through non-traditional means.
 Credit awarded through non-traditional means is not applicable toward the minimum of 25 percent of semester credit hours that must be completed at Central Alabama Community College for graduation requirements.
 Acceptance of non-traditional academic credit by CACC does not guarantee that other institutions will accept such work.
-Students are responsible for verifying acceptable course work by contracting the respective transfer institution.
+Students are responsible for verifying acceptable course work by contacting the respective transfer institution.